elnazrahmati/unsupervised_segmentation/README.md

 # unsupervised_segmentation
 image segmentation using k_means and fuzzy_c_means.
 data compression is also used.
+team members: elnaz rahmati, arman zareian